nlara6156/CPE487/README.md

 - Having the main ball increase when coming in contact with the other balls
     - The main ball score will not increase if not completely hovering the other ball

+### Improvements

+- Incorporating a colored screen that displays on the screen when you win or lose.
+Ideally a green screen when you win and a red screen when you lose.

 ### Timeline